-I'm an Engineer who likes working in multi-disciplinary teams to solve real world problems for users.
+I'm a Full Stack Engineer who likes working in multi-disciplinary teams to solve real world problems for users.

 I like seeing how I can use two APIs to make something fun and I wanted to build a side project, but I couldn't think of any ideas.
 I ended up building a side project idea generator so that I don't have this problem in future.